artefactory/supinfo_mlops_course/02-pipeline-and-orchestration/README.md

 - data processing
 - model training
 - model evaluation
-- inference (prediction)
+- prediction

-The data for this module can be downloaded on the [TLC Trip Record Data page](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+The data to use for this module can be downloaded from the [TLC Trip Record Data page](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
-To complete this module, you can start downloading 03 samples of data from this site :
+To complete this module, you will need 03 samples of data :
 - `sample 1 example` : yellow trip 2021-01 data (to train model)
 - `sample 2 example` : yellow trip 2021-02 data (to evaluate model)
-- `sample 3 example` : yellow trip 2021-03 data (for inference)
+- `sample 3 example` : yellow trip 2021-03 data (for prediction)

-A notebook implementing the machine learning steps to predict Taxi trip duration can be found in the course GitHub repository in the [introduction course](https://github.com/artefactory/supinfo_mlops_course/tree/master/01-intro).
+A notebook implementing the machine learning steps to predict Taxi trip duration can be found in the course' GitHub repository in the [introduction course](https://github.com/artefactory/supinfo_mlops_course/tree/master/01-intro).

-### From notebook to Workflows
+### From notebook to Workflows :
+#### *e.g. solution : orchestration_00_machine_learning.py*

-First step before using prefect for orchestration is to transform our notebook into python files following know good practices.
+First step before using prefect for orchestration is to transform our notebook into python files following known good practices.

 **Exercise 1** : Convert notebook into python files (1/3)

-Create the following functions using the notebook code and applying good code practices viewed :
+Create/move the following functions in/to a file using the notebook's code and applying good code practices viewed :
 - load_data
 - compute_target
 - filter_outliers